Barlow Bend, Alabama

 Barlow Bend is an unincorporated community in Clarke County, Alabama, United States.

-It is the birthplace of Frank Howard, a college football player and head coach of the Clemson Tigers football team from 1940 to 1969.
+History

+The community is named for Bronson Barlow, an early settler of the area.

 The first church building in Clarke County was built in Barlow Bend in 1819 by John French, a Methodist minister from Virginia.
 A post office was operated in Barlow Bend from 1877 to 1976.

 Media

 A historical novel based on actual events, The Woods at Barlow Bend, is set in the area.